British Association of Gender Identity Specialists

 SCIENTIFIC SYMPOSIUM 2019

 This year's symposium took place in Durham on Thursday 3rd and Friday 4th October.
-MOre information will be available soon.
+The slides were available to delegates and members for a time limited period afterwards.